 Once the installation is completed properly, enter the license key you’ve got and press Save Config to finish.
 If the message “The configuration has been saved” appears, it means you’ve successfully installed your POS and can start using it to sell now.

-It comes to the end of tutorial: How to Set up POS for Magento 2.
+It comes to the end of the tutorial: How to Set up POS for Magento 2.